-Hospitality (refreshments or meals) may be provided for college meetings or when entertaining, for business purposes, a person or organisation from outside the academy.
-Normally this will be provided in house but on occasions external providers may be necessary.
-When external providers are used receipts identifying the VAT element must be provided.
+Hospitality (refreshments or meals) may be provided for Trust or school meetings or when entertaining, for business purposes, a person or organisation from outside the academy.
+Normally this will be provided in-house but on occasions external providers may be necessary.
+When external providers are used, receipts identifying the VAT element must be provided.